 These are only some examples of year-end strategies that may reduce your taxes.
 Would you like to discuss some tax-planning?
-Why not set up an appointment with Alex Franch, BS EA a call at 781.849.7200 or email us at firstname.lastname@example.org.
-You may also make an appointment at any one of our locations in Dedham, Weymouth, and Norwell to develop a tax planning strategy.
+Why not set up an appointment with Alex Franch, BS EA by calling 781.849.7200 or email us at firstname.lastname@example.org.

 Sources and Resources

 - Natural Disaster Relief

 - We Have a New Tax Preparation Office

 - Emergency Savings: 67% of People Don’t Even Have $500 Emergency Fund